grace-notes/website/contents/topics/claudius.md

 piers on the right and on the left, with a mole protecting, in deep water, the entrance of the port.
 To secure the foundation of this mole, he sunk the vessel in which the great obelisk had been brought from Egypt; and built upon piles a very lofty tower, in imitation of the Pharos at Alexandria, on which lights were burnt to direct mariners in the night.

-XXI.
+## XXI ##

 He often distributed largesses of corn and money among the people, and entertained them with a great variety of public magnificent spectacles, not only such as were usual, and in the accustomed places, but some of new invention, and others revived from ancient models, and exhibited in places where nothing of the kind had been ever before attempted.
 In the games which he presented at the dedication of Pompey’s theatre, which had been burnt down, and was rebuilt by him, he presided upon a tribunal erected for him in the orchestra; having first paid his devotions, in the temple above, and then coming down through the centre of the circle, while all the people kept their seats in profound silence.
 He likewise exhibited the secular games, giving out that Augustus had anticipated the regular period; though he himself says in his history, “That they had been omitted before the age of Augustus, who had calculated the years with great exactness, and again brought them to their regular period.”
 The crier was therefore ridiculed, when he invited people in the usual form, “to games which no person had ever before seen, nor ever would again;” when many were still living who had already seen them; and some of the performers who had formerly acted in them, were now again brought upon the stage.
 He likewise frequently celebrated the Circensian games in the Vatican, sometimes exhibiting a hunt of wild beasts, after every five courses.
 He embellished the Circus Maximus with marble barriers, and gilded goals, which before were of common stone and wood, and assigned proper places for the senators, who were used to sit promiscuously with the other spectators.
 Besides the chariot-races, he exhibited there the Trojan game, and wild beasts from Africa, which were encountered by a troop of praetorian knights, with their tribunes, and even the prefect at the head of them; besides Thessalian horse, who drive fierce bulls round the circus, leap upon their backs when they have exhausted their fury, and drag them by the horns to the ground.
-He gave exhibitions of gladiators in several places, and of various kinds; one yearly on the
+He gave exhibitions of gladiators in several places, and of various kinds;
+one yearly on the

 anniversary of his accession in the praetorian camp, but without any hunting, or the usual apparatus; another in the Septa as usual; and in